-Dylann Roof trial: Families sob as prosecutor makes closing argument
+Dylann Roof trial: Jury returns guilty verdict

 • Three counts of obstruction of exercise of religion involving an attempt to kill and use of a dangerous weapon

 Roof also faces nine counts of murder and other charges in the state court system.
-His trial in that case is scheduled to start in January.
+His trial in that case is also scheduled to start in January.